 This is the photo I edited in Affinity Photo for about 30 minutes.
 Affinity Photo editor can’t become a full-fledged alternative, such as Capture One Pro, because it is not intended for integrated system organizations.
 You can view image files on your computer, but there is no advanced image search function or ranking system.
 This means you will spend more time searching for a particular image using Affinity Photo.

 This software has a separate photo organizing application.
 The editor is compatible with RAW, JPG, TIFF, PNG, GIF, PSD, PDF files and many others.
 However, I do not quite like the fact it does not support animation files.
 It means you can’t create animated GIF files in this image editor.
+Such an inconvenience of the program gives an additional score to its opponent in the Affinity Photo vs Lightroom stand-off.

 Affinity Photo offers non-destructive photo editing, RAW processing, and real-time tools.
 All this make the image editor very useful for photographers.
 The most unusual feature frequently discussed on Affinity Photo forum is the division of the image post production into personas.
 Each one is responsible for its own set of functions and allows not to overload the interface.
 There are four of them: